What is Jewellery Commissioning?

 We changed the shape of the band to match her own rings perfectly.
 The finished commissioned gold and square diamond ring.

-Commission Example 3
+Jewellery Commission Example 3

 The couple wanted the wedding ring to be incorporated into the engagement ring.
 They also knew they wanted 18ct white gold wedding rings, and after further discussions we decided to upgrade the silver ring to a palladium ring,

-Commission Example 4
+Jewellery Commission Example 2

 A client really liked my platinum and pave diamond ring, below left.